luoxing1996/TPCor/README.md

 │├──help.pdf#User help document

-└──demo#BGI Apple sample code, accessible only to administrators,
+└──demo#BGI Apple sample code, accessible only to administrators,If you need it，Please send email to luoxing@genomics.cn

 Bin: The main program and json file, usually only the main script that the user is allowed to use will be placed in this directory.